Senate Bill No. 359

 (By Senators Browning, Helmick, Kessler (Acting President), McCabe, Prezioso, Stollings, Unger, Barnes, D. Facemire, Foster, Jenkins, Plymale, Klempa, Beach, Yost and Williams)

-A BILL to amend and reenact §11-3-9 of the Code of West Virginia, 1931, as amended, relating to permitting property used primarily for charitable purposes with youth service to be leased or generate revenue for the nonprofit organization for intervals not longer than three weeks and thirteen weeks total per year to be exempt from taxation.
+A BILL to amend and reenact §11-3-9 of the Code of West Virginia, 1931, as amended, relating to permitting property used for charitable purposes with youth service as its primary purpose to be leased or generate revenue for the nonprofit organization for intervals not longer than three weeks and twenty-six weeks total per year to be exempt from taxation.

 Be it enacted by the Legislature of West Virginia: